-If you’ve found yourself saying, “I can’t sell my house in San Antonio TX,” this article is for you.
-Maybe you’ve been trying to sell your San Antonio house for a while now and haven’t received any offers, don’t panic!
+If you’ve found yourself saying, “I can’t sell my house in South Texas area TX,” this article is for you.
+Maybe you’ve been trying to sell your South Texas area house for a while now and haven’t received any offers, don’t panic!
 You still have a few options at your disposal to help you sell your house for a fair price.

 You’ve probably already tried the first one at least once: Lowering the asking price.